 UWS — Udon Workflow Specification

-UWS is a compact, execution-oriented workflow specification that sits directly on top of OpenAPI.
-A UWS document describes how to orchestrate HTTP API operations that OpenAPI already describes — without duplicating methods, paths, schemas, servers, or security schemes.
+UWS is a compact, execution-oriented workflow specification that sits directly on top of source documents such as OpenAPI, Google Discovery, AWS Smithy, AsyncAPI, GraphQL, OpenRPC, Protocol Buffers, and OData.
+A UWS document describes how to orchestrate API, RPC, and event operations that source documents already describe without duplicating methods, paths, channels, messages, schemas, servers, or security schemes.

 Why UWS?